 Serene Luang Prabang, elegant Vientiane and the surrounds of Pakse, bursting with culture, tea and coffee plantations, glorious waterfalls and thick jungle.
 The UNESCO World Heritage city of Luang Prabang is enchanting – Hundreds of monks live and study in the many ancient temples of the city.
 The site of the monks padding silently through the streets of the town, and the reverence shown to them by the Lay people defines the soul and pace of life in Luang Prabang.
 Vientiane is nestled on the banks of the Mekong River and is a city of surprises.
 Here you will find fields of rice and vegetables hidden behind tree lined avenues.
 French colonial architecture sits next to gilded temples.
 A highlight is the ‘Plain of Jars’, the mysterious ancient 300 stone jar dating back nearly 2,000 years.
-The gentle people, relaxed atmosphere and combination of stunning temples and handsome French architecture are guaranteed to seduce any traveller.
+The gentle people, relaxed atmosphere and combination of stunning temples and handsome French architecture of Laos are guaranteed to seduce any traveller.

 • Luang Prabang

 • Pak Ou Caves

 Laos has two seasons.
 The rainy season runs from May through October and the dry season from November to April.
 For the most part, Laos is hot, although there is a good deal of fluctuation between summer and winter temperatures at higher elevations.
 The capital, Vientiane, ranges from the upper-20s Celsius in January to mid-30s Celsius in April and May.
 In the mountainous region, however, temperatures can plummet to near freezing in December and January.
 During the rainy season, the highest precipitation is in southern Laos.